TobiasWallner/plotpp/README.md

 **Quick CPM Setup**:
 Download the `CPM.cmake` file and put in the folder `cmake` and includ it in your project.
+CPM will then automatically download and build all dependencies.

 ```cmake
 include(cmake/CPM.cmake)